luseafah/6713/RLS_VERCEL_AUDIT.md

 **All 49 tables have RLS enabled and proper policies configured.**

-The database is secure for production deployment on Vercel.
+The database is secure for production deployment on Replit.
 Main action items:

-1. Ensure all environment variables are set in Vercel
+1. Ensure all environment variables are set in Replit
 2. Update Supabase auth redirect URLs after first deploy
 3. Test critical security paths post-deployment
 4. Monitor Supabase logs for suspicious activity

-**Status: READY FOR VERCEL DEPLOYMENT** 🚀
+**Status: READY FOR REPLIT DEPLOYMENT** 🚀